PrivSec-dev/privsec.dev/content/knowledge/Threat Modeling.md

 ## Defining a threat

 To make a threat model, we must first define a threat.
-A common mistake made by people who are just getting into the privacy space is to define the threat as "big-tech companies".
+A common mistake made by people who are just getting into the privacy space is to define the threat as "big-tech companies."
 There is a fundamental problem with this definition:

-Why are we not trusting "big-tech companies", but then shift our trust to "small-tech companies"?
+Why are we not trusting "big-tech companies," but then shift our trust to "small-tech companies"?
 What happens if those "small-tech companies" turn out to be malicious?
-What happens when our favorite "small-tech company" becomes successful and grow exponentially? **The proper way to define the threat here is the "service provider", not "big-tech".**
+What happens when our favorite "small-tech company" becomes successful and grow exponentially? **The proper way to define the threat here is the "service provider," not "big-tech."**

 Generally, there are four primary threats a person would want to protect themselves from:

 - A service provider spying their users
-- Cross site/service tracking and data sharing, a.k.a "mass surveillance"
+- Cross site/service tracking and data sharing, a.k.a. "mass surveillance"
 - An app developer spying on users through their malicious software
 - A hacker trying to get into the users' computers

 A typical person would have several of these threats in their threat model.
 Some of these threats may weigh more than others.
 For example, a software developer would have a hacker stealing their source code, signing keys and secrets as their primary threat, but beyond that they would also want privacy from the websites they visit and so on.
 Likewise, an average Joe may have their primary threat as mass surveillance and service providers, but beyond that they also need to have decent security to prevent a hacker from stealing their data.

 For whistleblowers, the threat model is much more extreme.
-Beyond what is mentioned above, they also need anonimity.
+Beyond what is mentioned above, they also need anonymity.
 Beyond just hiding what they do, what data they have, not getting hacked by hackers or governments, they also have to hide who they are.

 ## Privacy from service providers